-The personal appearance and demeanor of students reflects the college and the program standards as well as the student's interest and pride in the profession.
+Students' personal appearance and demeanor reflects the college and program standards and their interest and pride in the profession.
 Students will be allowed to wear casual attire during class excluding short shorts, tank tops with spaghetti straps, torn jeans, halter tops, offensive tee shirts and see-through attire.
 Please remember that you are in a professional program, and we strive to enhance our professional image.